arcus/education_modules/data_visualization_in_ggplot2/data_visualization_ggplot2.md

 ```

-In the code above, we are taking the three specified columns (drivers, front, rear), and pivoting them into two columnsm one called seat, and one called deaths.
+In the code above, we are taking the three specified columns (drivers, front, rear), and pivoting them into two columns, one called seat and one called deaths.

 Then we can use the new long dataframe to plot the data with separate lines for each seat.